-Victoria University’s centenary year will feature a ‘BluScray’ campaign that will see the colour blue highlighting community events, buildings, and public art around Footscray.
+Victoria University’s centenary year will feature a ‘BluScray’ campaign to be launched today that will see the colour blue highlighting community events, buildings, and public art around Footscray.

 BluScray (Blue Footscray) highlights a longstanding link between VU and the colour blue that began with VU’s first predecessor institute, Footscray Technical School.